Phil Cooper on Internet Marketing Coaching and MLM Success

 That event was pretty significant.
 At the time, I was driving a dump truck hauling asphalt and doing some of the estimating.

 I was still going out to Chicago nightclubs on the weekends and having fun.
 But then I was quickly thrust into fighting unions, having my life threatened and leading a million dollar company.

 I always believed in myself and I knew I was ready.
 It wasn’t easy.
 I had multiple ulcers before I was 30.
 But this was what I had been looking forward to and I got serious and grew the business 4 fold.

 But then the economic downturn hit and it hit me hard.
 I was really depressed and I realized I wanted something new, something recession proof.

 Your friend turned you on to network marketing.
 How old were you and how did you do?

 My friend Mark Bezik introduced me to it.
 I was 36.
 He asked me to look at the video and I did.
 He asked me if I liked it, I said Yes.
 He says, “Good, I signed you up.
 I want to work this business too, and you’re going to teach me how” That was how I got started.

-I’m still with that company and it’s been 4 years now.
-I don’t know what I’ve enjoyed more.
+I am still with that company and it has been 5 years now.
+I don’t know what I have enjoyed more.
 Meeting like minded people that become great friends, going on vacations with these people or the personal development that comes along with network marketing.

 Many new opportunities keep popping up creating new possibilities for me.
 Network Marketing has now led me to being Director of Social Media at One Zero Charlie, a marketing and branding agency.